9.4 Raising awareness about global issues

 Walk the Global Walk, through Global Citizenship Education (GCE), mobilizes young people as catalysts for transformational change, localizes the Sustainable Development Goals (SDGs) and produces an innovative educational model addressing complexities of the current global agenda.
 The transferrable and pioneering model, capable of integrating a new understanding of global issues related to migration, climate change and gender equality, will be adapted to the formal education curricula of secondary schools.

-Other organizations active in awareness raising work on the European level are CONCORD Europe, Solidar FOundation, Platforma, OXFAM International, Amnesty International, Greenpeace, Action Aid, Global Education Network Europe, Plan International, World Wildlife Fund and Save the Children.
+Other organizations active in awareness raising work on the European level are CONCORD Europe, Solidar Foundation, Platforma, OXFAM International, Amnesty International Slovakia, Greenpeace Slovakia, Action Aid, Global Education Network Europe, Plan International, World Wildlife Fund Slovakia and Save the Children.

 In terms of Slovak actors active in awareness raising on global issues, the most active ones are members of Ambrela – Platform for Development Organizations.